Dave Shula, Don Shula’s Son: 5 Fast Facts You Need To Know

 The Ironman challenge consists of a 2.4-mile swim, followed by 112 miles on the bike and a 26.2-mile run.

-His trainer, Mike Kenny, said Schula spent eight years competing in triathlons before he attempted his first Ironman.
-While training for the Ironman, Schula spent 15-27 hours of training every week for 24 weeks.
+His trainer, Mike Kenny, said Shula spent eight years competing in triathlons before he attempted his first Ironman.
+While training for the Ironman, Shula spent 15-27 hours of training every week for 24 weeks.

 The triathlon is something he picked up after his three sons left the home, according to his wife, Leslie, who has also kept active with pilates and spinning classes.
 “I can’t imagine the determination it takes,” she said of her husband’s achievements.